cornwero/LocalStabilityCompensation/README.md

 # unzip the file dbnFiles.zip

 # make foldRFAM.sh executable.
-chmod +x foldRFAM.sh
+chmod +x refold.sh

 #run the script on RFAM entries.
-./foldRFAM.sh bpRNA_RFAM
+./refold.sh bpRNA_RFAM
+#run the script on CRW entries.
+./refold.sh bpRNA_CRW

 #generate datafiles with the specification 'refold'
 chmod +x generate.sh
 ./generate.sh refold

-#if RNAfold is not installed, you may follow the above steps with foldRFAM_alternative.sh (dbnFiles.zip unnecessary).
+#if RNAfold is not installed, you may follow the above steps with refold_alternative.sh (dbnFiles.zip unnecessary).
 #However, this approach does not properly apply hard constraints to the RFAM RNAs.

-chmod +x foldRFAM_alternative.sh
+chmod +x refold_alternative.sh
-./foldRFAM_alternative.sh
+./refold_alternative.sh
 chmod +x generate.sh
 ./generate.sh refold
 ```